 All applications for new licences and variations should address the steps proposed to protect children from harm and this is best achieved through a premises risk assessment.

 Licence holders should have clear documented policies and procedures in place which identify all age restricted risks at their premises and measures implemented to prevent, manage and respond to those risks.

 Risk Good Practice measure Children accessing licensed premises A documented policy setting out measures to protect children from harm should be in place at the premises.
 The policy should consider all activities associated with the premises including the sale of alcohol and the provision of regulated entertainment and when children should be allowed on or restricted from the premises.
 All staff including door staff and bar staff should be trained on the policy.
 Restrict access to children depending on the nature of the business and / or circumstances.
 The admission of children can be restricted up until a specified time in the evening.
-The admittance of children can only be permitted if they are accompanied by an adult Undersage sales of Operate a strict 'No ID - No Sale' policy.
-'Challenge 21' scheme Underage sales of alcohol serves as a reminder to staff of the need to be vigilant in preventing underage sales and to customers that it is against the law for anyone under 18 to purchase alcohol.
+The admittance of children can only be permitted if they are accompanied by an adult Underage sales of alcohol Operate a strict 'No ID - No Sale' policy.
+'Challenge 21' scheme serves as a reminder to staff of the need to be vigilant in preventing underage sales and to customers that it is against the law for anyone under 18 to purchase alcohol.
 'Challenge 25' scheme gives staff additional support and encouragement to ask for ID from any person appearing to be under 25 years of age to prove that they are over 18.
 Or a similar scheme, this should be supported by posters highlighting that ID checks take place on the premises.
 Only accept photographic driving licences, passports or PASS (Proof of Age Standards Scheme) cards approved as means of ID.
 Use till prompts to remind staff to ask for proof of age.
 Prominently advertise the scheme in your premises so that customers are aware, in particular, display proof of age signs at the point of sale.

 Display posters at the premises stating that it is an offence to purchase alcohol on behalf of an underage person (proxy sales).

 Keep a refusals book (or refusal button on EPOS -Electronic Point of Sale) on the premises and ensure it is completed whenever a sale is refused to a person who cannot prove they are over the age of 18.

 The book should contain the date and time of the incident, a description of the customer, the name of the staff member who refused the sale, and the reason the sale was refused.

 The book should be made available to Police and authorised Council officers on request and should be reviewed on a regular basis to see if any patterns emerge.

 Staff training in the age related sections of the Licensing Act 2003 should be provided to all door, bar and till staff.
 This includes the ability to competently check customers' identification where necessary.

 A record should be kept of the date and name of person trained and this should be signed by staff stipulating they understand the training they have undertaken.
 All records should be made available to any Responsible authority under the Licensing Act.
-Access to age Adequate provisions for restricting children from viewing age restricted films restricted films should be in place at the premises.
-Staff should be trained to check ages at point of sale and prior to entry to a screening room to ensure that admission of children to films is in accordance with the recommendations of the British Board of Film Classifications (BBFC).